lukaszjackowski/demo-exchange/README.md

 ## 3. Technical Stack & Approach
 * **LMAX Disruptor:** Chosen as the core execution engine.
 It provides a lock-free **Ring Buffer** that acts as the "Single Source of Truth" for event sequencing.
 * **PostgreSQL Journaling:** Every order is persisted to a SQL journal.
-While a relational DB provides ACID guarantees, in a production HFT environment, this would typically be replaced by an append-only binary log.
+While a relational DB provides ACID guarantees, in a production environment, this would typically be replaced by an append-only binary log.
 * **Spring Boot:** Acts as the foundational framework and "orchestrator."
-It manages the application lifecycle, Dependency Injection (DI), provides the REST API layer, and simplifies integration with the database and the Disruptor engine.
+It manages the application lifecycle, Dependency Injection, provides the REST API layer, simplifies integration with the database and the Disruptor engine.

 ## 4. Current Implementation Status
 - [x] **Matching Engine:** Core logic to match BUY and SELL orders within the Disruptor event loop.